 There are also specific rules for resecuritization exposures (a resecuritization exposure is one which involves the securitization of assets, one or more of which has already been securitized).
-As of December 2019, we did not have any material banking book securitization exposures that met the definition of a resecuritization.
+As of March 2021, we did not have any material banking book securitization exposures that met the definition of a resecuritization.

 We have described below our banking book activities that meet the regulatory definition of a securitization.
 It is important to note that the scope of banking book securitizations for regulatory purposes is not comparable to the securitization activity reported in "Note 16.
-Securitization Activities" in Part II, Item 8 "Financial Statements and Supplementary Data" in our 2019 Form 10-K.
+Securitization Activities" in Part I, Item 1 "Financial Statements" in our Quarterly Report on Form 10-Q.